-With differing salary and income requirements as well as a grey area surrounding what is and isn’t an applicable skilled job, it is highly advised to work alongside lawyers such as QC Immigration to build a strong case and ensure a successful Skilled Worker Visa application.
+With differing salary and income requirements as well as a grey area surrounding what is and is not an applicable skilled job, it is highly advised to work alongside lawyers such as QC Immigration to build a strong case and ensure a successful Skilled Worker Visa application.

-An example of this being apparent through chefs and cooks.
-Chefs are eligible for a Skilled Worker visa, while cooks are not despite similar job titles and descriptions.
+An example of this being apparent is through Chefs and Cooks.
+Chefs are eligible for a Skilled Worker Visa, while cooks are not despite similar job titles and descriptions.

-At QC Immigration our team of experienced professionals who have specialised in immigration law have worked with hundreds of individual cases with unique requirements and factors.
+At QC Immigration our London-based team of experienced professionals who have specialised in immigration law have worked with thousands of individual cases with unique requirements and factors.
 We are equipped with the knowledge and the resources to build your best possible application for a Skilled Worker Visa.